New data from the Office of National Statistics shows that 17 per cent of the UK population don’t have access to the internet.

 The ONS data showed that 75 per cent of British adults use the internet on a daily basis.
 It was also evident that mobile internet use is rising with the greatest speed.

 Half of the UK population say they access the internet using their mobile devices, which is more than double that of the figures recorded for 2010, due to the rise in popularity and availability of tablets and smartphones.

 Reading the newspapers, banking and doing the weekly food shop are all activies increasingly being carried out more online than offline.

 “The internet has changed the way people go about their daily lives,” the ONS said.
-“This release highlights that activities previously carried out on the high street are now increasingly being carried out online.”

 To help improve internet adoption in the UK, the government has put schemes in place to bring at least 2Mbps broadband speeds to all British homes by 2015.